Real Property and Tax Data

-Submit an address change request using the Address Change Form.
+Submit an address change request using the Tax Address Change Form.

 In addition to reading your deed, a survey is the best way to know your property boundaries.
 Please note that our GIS Web Map only shows approximate parcel lines and can be up to 200 feet off in some cases.
-First check if your land has a survey on it - recorded Certified Survey Maps (CSMs) are in the Register of Deeds office, while maps of survey (not recorded) are in the Land Records Department and seen online in our GIS Web Map.
-To contact a land surveyor, see the list on our Land Surveying page.
+First check if your property has a survey on it - Certified Survey Maps or CSMs (recorded) are filed in the Register of Deeds office, while maps of survey (not recorded) are filed in the Land Records Department and can be viewed using the GIS Web Map.
+To contact a land surveyor, see the list on our Land Surveying webpage.

 The County Clerk maintains a list of municipal officers.

-Search corporations and LLCs through the Wisconsin Department of Financial Institutions using the LLC Lookup tool.
+Search corporations and LLCs through the Wisconsin Department of Financial Institutions using the Corporate Record Lookup tool.